The IoA staff have coffee (and tea) in the Hoyle building foyer from about 11:00am. There is no charge for coffee for Part II Astrophysics students.

 College libraries should also have copies of the recommended text books.

-There is a photocopier in the reprographic room (opposite the vending machines), another outside the Course Secretary's office in the Hoyle building and one in the main library in the Observatory building.
+There is a photocopier in the reprographic room (opposite the vending machines), another is located right of the stairs to the Sackler Lecture Theatre in the Hoyle building and one in the main library in the Observatory building.
 Course-related copying is free of charge.
 For private copying there is a charge of 3p per A4 sheet.

 A summer placement undertaking astronomical research may be of interest, particularly for those considering a Ph.D. in astrophysics.
 The Institute of Astronomy has only a very modest summer student programme and the few positions available are deliberately targeted at students who are not familiar with the Institute.